Great New Reads!

 OAGCT Board member and author, Brenda Maier has just released some great new books for children!
 On the website, EPIC EIGHTEEN, Brenda was asked about her inspiration.

-Peeping Beauty- coming in February 2019!
+Peeping Beauty- in bookstores now!

 In the Classroom: